 The Connection Tool is one of the most powerful tools we can use.
 If we want our kids to know that we are on their team, we must learn to connect with them and connect often.
+How often we connect with our kids is the one thing we can control in our parenting.
+Even when we work or have busy lives, we can still find time to make connecting with our kids a priority.
 Kids are more apt to listen and obey us when we connect with them.
 Respect becomes mutual when we connect with them.
 Love and trust get built when we connect with them.
-More fun, more joy, and more laughter are found when we connect with them.
-We believe that kids whose parents take time to connect with them on a regular basis feel more significant and well-loved and therefore, behave better, make better choices, and love God, themselves, and others better.
+More fun, more joy, more laughter, more unity, more teamwork are found when we connect with them.
+Kids whose parents take time to connect with them on a regular basis feel more significant and well-loved and therefore, behave better, make better choices, and love God, themselves, and others better…now and in the future.

 When we connect with our kids, we are saying…